 More popular blogging tips:

-Why email marketing works in 2022
+Why email marketing works

 If you are thinking that email marketing is a thing of the past and that the only way to promote your blog or business is through social media, then you are missing out on some serious potential by not tapping into your emails.